 All papers should be prepared in U.S. English.
 An initial evaluation of the language will be made upon receipt of each manuscript.
 Those that are considered inadequate for initial review will be returned or sent out for correction, at the discretion of the author.
 The manuscript will be considered officially accepted when GMR receives corrected version from authors with all the corrections requested by the referees.

-Before final acceptance, a submission letter with the title of the article and names and signatures of all the authors should be sent by e-mail to [email protected].
+Before final acceptance, a submission letter with the title of the article and names and signatures of all the authors should be sent by e-mail to [email protected] or [email protected].
 Galley proofs will be sent in “pdf” form via e-mail for final revision.
 All authors are co-responsible for their submissions and they should make every effort to check the paper before this final step to avoid costly reformatting and possible introduction of new errors.

 GMR articles have no rigid length restrictions.
 They should contain sufficient technical detail for an expert reader to understand and assess the methods and results.
 There is no page limit for GMR articles, but authors should still be concise, for two main reasons.
 First, our electronic refereeing system relies on e-mail, and very large files occasionally cause problems.
 Second, lengthy manuscripts can be cumbersome to read and study.
 Referees tend to dislike them, and they take longer to process.
 In addition, readers of electronic journals often print articles to read them.
 Remember that a 10,000-word article takes up around 11 pages.

 How many pages would you be willing to read on-screen or print out?